peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>majorType</i>: The CBOR major type to write.
 This is a number from 0 through 7 as follows.
 0: integer 0 or greater; 1: negative integer; 2: byte string; 3: UTF-8 text string; 4: array; 5: map; 6: tag; 7: simple value.
 See RFC 7049 for details on these major types.

  * <i>value</i>: An integer 0 or greater associated with the major type, as follows.
-0: integer 0 or greater; 1: the negative integer's absolute value is this number plus 1; 2: length in bytes of the byte string; 3: length in bytes of the UTF-8 text string; 4: number of items in the array; 5: number of key-value pairs in the map; 6: tag number; 7: simple value number, which must be in the interval [0, 23] or [32, 255].
+0: integer 0 or greater; 1: the negative integer's absolute value is 1 plus this number; 2: length in bytes of the byte string; 3: length in bytes of the UTF-8 text string; 4: number of items in the array; 5: number of key-value pairs in the map; 6: tag number; 7: simple value number, which must be in the interval [0, 23] or [32, 255].

 <b>Return Value:</b>